 How to Write a Brand Positioning Statement

-A brand positioning statement is a one- to two-sentence declaration that communicates your brand’s unique value to your target customers in the context of your competitive landscape.
+One final component to consider when defining your brand positioning is a simple positioning statement.
+A brand positioning statement is a one- to two-sentence statement that communicates your brand’s unique value to your target audience in the context of your competitive landscape.

-- Competitive context: the business category in which your brand competes
+- Brand category: the industry or vertical in which your brand competes

 - Target audience: the type of customer your brand serves

 - Value proposition: the unique benefit your brand delivers

 - Reason to believe: proof you can deliver on what you promise

 A typical format for a positioning statement template is as follows:

 For (target audience), Brand X is the only (brand category) that (value proposition) because (reason to believe).